yolmio/docs/src/content/docs/reference/ui_table.md

 - `can_download` (Boolean): If this user can download, derived from app config and user app permission
 - `prefer_download` (Boolean): If this user prefer download, derived from app config and user app permission

+### `global_refresh_key`

+Scalar that is essentially a standarized way to seamlessly refresh the page.
+Add this to a state node's watch and it will rerun whenever this is incremented.
+You can specify if this in incremented on window focus on the yom.